The Pen and the Sword: Best Mates for Life

 - Many women don’t report rape if their attacker is seen as ‘at risk’ or ‘vulnerable’.
 This includes non-white men, immigrant men, homeless men, disabled men, unemployed men, etc. It is a mixture of fear and compassion that drives women to negate their victimhood and protect their attacker.

 - The burden of proof should be on the perpetrators, not the victims.
 Men should have to prove that they did not rape.
 In no other crime is the burden of proof on the victim.
-This exists ONLY because rape is a sex-specific hate crime by MEN against WOMEN, where males, who are in control of language, get to define the crimes they commit.
+This exists ONLY because rape is a sex-specific hate crime committed by MEN against WOMEN, where males, who are in control of language, get to define the crimes they commit.
 Rape is the only crime where all the perps are male and all the victims are female.
 And men don’t want to take responsibility or stop raping.
 This needs to change.

 - Consent has always been a problematic issue.
 It is rooted in property disputes.
 Bodies should not be seen as property.
 Further, in no place on earth do women come to the table on equal footing with men, and as such, they cannot give free and equal consent in any agreement with a male.

 - Many people believe that rape must involve weapons or threat of bodily harm in order to be considered rape.
 I’d argue that most rape is of the coercive or manipulative variety.
-I’d bet all of Donald Trump’s money that almost all women have ‘sex’ with the men in their lives (including husbands) because they fear abandonment, rejection, cheating, etc. All women know on some level that male love can turn on a dime if they don’t live up to the constantly changing expectations.
+I’d bet all of Donald Trump’s money that almost all women have ‘sex’ with the men in their lives (including husbands) because they fear abandonment, rejection, cheating, emotional and physical beatings, etc. All women know on some level that male love can turn on a dime if they don’t live up to the constantly changing expectations.

 - Male children are born with a weapon – their penises.
 They learn about how to weaponize their dicks early in life thanks to parents, television/film, porn, and school.
 I’d argue that if they are using their dicks as weapons, then they need to be treated as dangerous.
 Sex predators never stop.
 I don’t have a problem with killing sex predators who are children – innocent child, my ass.
 And I also have no problem with holding mothers and fathers responsible for the crimes of their boy children.
 Rape destroys girls’ lives.
 No girl ever ‘gets over it’.
 I know I’m nearly alone in wanting boy sex predators eliminated from existence, but you’re deluded if you think predators are ‘born’ in adulthood out of nothing.

 - I think statutory rape needs to be rethought.
 It’s not that I believe that girls are capable of free and equal consent with a boy the same age.
 No female of any age is ever on equal footing with a male of any age.
 This one is a hard one for me though.
 It saddens me that children are fucking.
-I truly wish girls were kept separate from boys for the duration of their childhoods so as not to have opportunities, educations and futures destroyed by the straight mandate and public school crash course in fuckholery and blowjobery.
+I truly wish girls were kept separate from boys for the duration of their childhoods so as not to have opportunities, educations and futures destroyed by the straight mandate and public school crash course in fuckholery and blowjobbery.
 One final note: Adult males who fuck girl children and teenagers need to be shot.
 Period.

 - ‘Sex workers’ / porn actresses – paid sex is rape as far as I’m concerned.
 There is a lot of disagreement on this.
 And people get mighty pissed when a feminist suggests that sex work is abuse, not work.
 Abused people often lash out and get defensive when they feel attacked (even if they are not being attacked, but rather someone is trying to help them).
 All I can say is that women would not sell their bodies if men didn’t exist.
 It is almost always done out of desperation and/or resulting from childhood sex abuse.
 These are the conditions that make rape easy peasy to dress up as legit in a capitalist, male-serving society.